carmenng/profile/index.md

 - Collaborate with data scientists/business teams on AI projects
 - Anticipate and address policy considerations in AI and sustainability
-- Lead cross-team innovation initiatives
+- Facilitate cross-team and cross-cultural innovation initiatives
 - Translate complex topics into impactful narratives for diverse audiences

 I also host **learning workshops on AI risks and governance** (in Chinese & English) for corporate teams, public education, intercultural development.
 I tailor the materials to suit the specific audience, cultural language and sector domains (energy, smart cities, media).
 Feel free to connect for inquiries 🙌